I'm a recent graduate of

 I gave you,

-You can reach me at me@jacobwestra.com.
-For anything
+You can reach me at me@jacobwestra.com, or